 How the EPC cost varies

-That being said, you shouldn’t have to pay more than £120 for any one property.
+That being said, your EPC quote shouldn’t be for more than £200 for any one property.

 Always check for credentials

 From personal experience, we can say that there’s nothing worse than paying for invalid documentation.
 Always check the EPC assessor’s credentials on the EPC register.
-You can search for your EPC assessor here: EPC register.
+You can search for your EPC assessor on the EPC register.

 Additionally, avoid arranging an EPC assessment through an estate agent or property management company; these may come with added fees.